hijoput4/SharingWare/readme.md

     Use: https://www.game-repack.site
     Use: http://dodi-repacks.site/
     Use: https://steamrip.com/     -Steam games pre-cracked and pre-installed.
 Its basically doing a "repack" of games from cs.rin.ru by applying the steam emu to them.
     Use: https://fitgirl-repacks.site/     -mostly indie, girly and dumb games.
-You may find some AAA titles.
-Better use cs.rin.ru and goldberg emu.
-It is what she does after all but with a nice installer.
+You may find some AAA titles now that she posts hypervisor cracked games too.
     Use: https://forum.torrminatorr.com/    -mostly GoG games (good alternative to gog-games.to) but you need an account.
     Use: https://vsetop.org/games/     -Russian repacks on torrent.
 Nowadays, its like fitgirl's page 😢.